mverouden/blogdown-academic/content/post/2021-05-31-mount-shares-wur-linux/index.md

 ---
 ## The title of your page (Core)
-title: Mounting Windows WUR shares in Linux
+title: 'Mounting Windows WUR shares in Linux'
 ## An optional subtitle that will be displayed under the title
 subtitle: ''